owensnyder/ST558-Project-1/st558-Project1-rmd.md

 Returns.

-As expected, the Vanguard 500 stock also had the worst performance of average Log Returns and average Close Price.
+As expected, the Vanguard 500 stock also had the worst performance of average Log Returns and average Close Price for Q2.
 Again, Q4 produced the highest average Log Returns.

 Switching into the crypto-realm, Bitcoin produced poor average Log Returns for both Q1 and Q2.
 Conversely, Q3 had the highest average Log